yakivmospan/android-snippets/gists/View. ActivityToast.md

         toast.isShowing(); // check if toast is showing now toast.cancel(); //cancel toast view

-        toast.getToastView(); //get toast view to update it or to do something ..
+        toast.getView(); //get toast view to update it or to do something ..
     }
 ```